mixxxdj/mixxx/source/glossary.rst

      The headphone output is what you hear in your headphones.

    PFL
-     ``PFL`` or "pre-fader listen" is a fancy word for whether or not you are "pre-listening" to a deck in your headphones.
+     ``PFL`` or “pre-fader listen” is a fancy word for whether or not you are “pre-listening” to a deck in your headphones.
 See also:
      :term:`headphone button`.

    waveform summary